-I had orginally posted this early last year, but I was inspired to repost this after reading this Green Drink Diaries post where she shares her story of over coming anxiety and depression.
+I had originally posted this early last year, but I was inspired to repost this after reading an article on Green Drink Diaries where she shares her story of overcoming anxiety and depression.
 I strongly related to her journey and her blog is amazing (she talks in depth how she recovered from cancer in using alternative methods).

-The following is not my opinion.
+The following is not my opinion or wording.
 Please see throughout citations and review authors at the bottom of the page.

 The Serotonin Theory